-The 2025/26 EFL season is well underway, and all 72 teams are now beginning to gain an understanding of what they will be playing for come May.
+The 2025/26 EFL season is well nearing its halfway, and all 72 teams are now beginning to gain an understanding of what they will be playing for come May, while others, namely Sheffield Wednesday, are already resigned to their fate.

 The tournament has been named various things over the years for sponsorship reasons, but the premise has remained the same; it's a chance for clubs in the bottom two divisions of the EFL to win a trophy.